morleym/furtive-handbook/docs/format-round-robin.md

 Next to single elimination, Round Robin may be the 'other' ubiquitous format (featured in most traditional sports).

+Strengths:

+* Most guaranteed matches possible
+* Great at acquiring seeding for a following stage

+Potential Drawbacks:

+* Longest schedule required across all formats
+* Lacks an exciting punch on its own—needs a following stage
+* Can generate "throwaway" low-stakes match scenarios which can lead to sandbagging and/or collusion

 ## How it Works

 In short: "Everyone plays everyone else!"